 Case Study

-The cemetery chosen as the case study herein is St. Mary’s Roman Catholic Cemetery in Kinney, PA (figure 8C) in Potter County, located in the northern part of Pennsylvania, just south of the New York state border (figure 8B).
+The cemetery chosen as the case study herein is St. Mary’s Roman Catholic Cemetery in Kinney, PA (figure 8C) in Potter County, located in the northern part of Pennsylvania, just south of the New York state border (figure 8A and B).
 St. Mary’s Cemetery is approximately one acre in size, with both a more “historic” section and a relatively newer section.